I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you

 The soundtrack to Demons is a cool mix of foreboding, pulsating new-wave music (hey, it was the '80s) performed by Claudio Simonetti, formerly of the Italian rock band "Goblin," who had provided the musical score for several of Dario Argento's films (most famously Suspiria and Deep Red).
 As an added bonus for heavy metal nerds, some now-classic tracks from '80s rockers like Motley Crue, Accept, Saxon, and Pretty Maids are heard during pivotal scenes throughout the film.

 Demons was successful enough to warrant a sequel.
 Demons 2 - directed once again by Lamberto Bava, and produced by Dario Argento - was released a year after the original and moved the Demonic action out of the movie theater and into a high-rise apartment building full of fresh new victims.

-In 1988, Lamberto Bava directed a made-for-Italian-TV Demons III (also known as The Ogre), which apparently had little, if any, connection to the prior two films.
-Just to confuse the issue even further, there are also two other movies that have been released under the Demons 3 title in some parts of the world, even though they had no connections to the first two films, either - Michele Soavi's The Church (aka La Chiesa, 1989) and Umberto Lenzi's Black Demons (1991).
-Of the three "third" movies, I have only seen The Church, and I didn't dig it much at all, so I can only advise "buyer beware" for the rest...
+In 1988, Bava directed a made-for-Italian-TV Demons III (also known as The Ogre), which apparently had little, if any, connection to the prior two films.
+Just to confuse the issue even further, several other movies have been released under the Demons banner in certain parts of the world, even though they had no connections to the first two films.
+These include Michele Soavi's The Church (aka La Chiesa, 1989), Umberto Lenzi's Black Demons (1991) and even Soavi's critical favorite Cemetery Man (1994), which was released as Demons '95 in some territories.